 The discovery of a new zone (Horseshoe) in early 2010 and two further zones (Mustang and Palomino) in 2010 and 2011 confirms the significant underground potential at Haile.

 Construction at Haile is complete and by the end of 2016, commissioning activities and the transition to operations had commenced.
-Haile is expected to achieve commercial production in early 2017.
+Haile achieved commercial production in October 2017.

 |Initial Capex||$380 million|